 It’s a cliché but it’s also DAMN true!

 People come to your blog to look for specific solutions.
-That is why you need to have high quality informational content on the blog.
+That is why you need high-quality informational content on the blog.

 At the same time, there are folks out there looking specifically for product or service reviews.
 So the idea is to cater to both groups of readers.